Linux is the only choice for the E-Business Suite application tier

 This principle is magnified when considering a large database server running on HP-UX or Solaris.
 It’s more common to go with a commercial UNIX vendor for a very large database server (> 8 processors on a single machine) but there is no need to use the same platform on the application tier.
 Even if it makes sense to run commercial UNIX for the database, Oracle supports split-tier configurations where the application nodes run on a different platform than the database.

 Why spend more money on fewer servers in the application tier simply to have everything running on the same OS?

 One argument I hear is supportability; some shops specialize in one UNIX vs another and don’t have the skill set to manage Linux.
 While there is some merit to that argument, consider the following points:

 - The E-Business Suite application servers don’t require much OS maintenance.
-Once built, they simply need to be patched periodically per instructions from Oracle, or patched when a critical security patch is released.
+Once built, they simply need to be patched periodically per instructions from Oracle or patched when a critical security patch is released.
 Honestly, is it that hard to run rpm?

-- If you use shared application file systems, the application code is stored on external storage, which means there is little, if any, reason to back up an application server; keep a spare (or three) handy and simply replace a failed node.
+- If you use shared application file systems, the application code is stored on external storage, which means there is little, if any, the reason to back up an application server; keep a spare (or three) handy and simply replace a failed node.

 - Any system administrator used to managing a commercial UNIX will find Linux very familiar.
 Again, the administrative burden for an application server node is low.

 Point is, Linux may be different, but the cost savings and redundancy gains on the application tier far outweigh the minimal administrative inconsistency.